 - Curbing poaching,man-animal conflicts and protecting elephant corridors by regulating development activities and relocating local populations.

 - Apart from wild jumbos, the 3,500 captive elephants – many at temples and zoos – must also be protected, says the report.
 In some areas, the problem of poaching has become so serious that there’s only one male for 100 females.

-“Having elephant corridors means nothing if the same have highways, roads and railway tracks running through them.” — Ranjit Patnaik, wildlife expert
+“Having elephant corridors means nothing if the same have highways, roads and railway tracks running through them.”— Ranjit Patnaik, wildlife expert

 It makes sense to make efforts while we still can.
-Riding on the media lights and aggregated buzz of Save Tiger campaign would be futile if the purpose that it intends, limits itself to only advertising.
-Having said that, I agree that awareness is indeed necessary but what we do with that collective conscience?
+Riding on the media lights and aggregated buzz of the Save Tiger campaign would be futile if the purpose that it intends, limits itself to only advertising.
+Having said that, I agree that awareness is indeed necessary but what do we do with that collective conscience?

 Let’s hope that the protagonists of countless stories of grand ma’…the patrons of Indian forests- the tigers and the elephants survive these harsh times.